MartinKHovden/m3h3/docs/source/electro_guide.rst

 Plotting in 3D
 +++++++++++++++++
 In the previous example where the mesh was taken from a file, the domain is in 3 dimensions.
-The plot function have some problems visualizing the solution fields in this case.
-Instead of directly plotting it using the plot function from fenics, we can instead write the results to file, and then use external software for visualizing it.
+The easiest way to visualize the results in 3D is to use external plotting software.
 Two of the possibilities is to use ParaView or vedo.

 To download ParaView, follow the instructions on: https://www.paraview.org/download/